-Segal Fellows must:

-- o Complete a survey about their citizen leader summer experience. - o Prepare a presentation on their experience for members of the Segal Network and others in the Brandeis community in the fall. - o Attend ~3-5 debrief sessions with the other Segal Fellows and Segal Program Staff during the 2022-23 school year.

-Students going abroad immediately after the citizen leader summer must make acceptable alternative arrangements with the Segal Program Staff in advance and fulfill the above requirements as possible (virtually, etc.).

-Segal Fellows must commit to being an active lifelong member of the Segal Network after their citizen leadership Summer Internship by attending as many meetings and events as possible, as well as engaging in activities that further Segal Program goals and individual citizen leadership development.
-This includes our Segal Fellow Retreat, which is held approximately every other year, most recently in October or November.

-Segal Fellows will be paired with individual Segal Coaches (mentors) to assist in their career and Citizen Leadership development and provide additional support during the year after their internship.
-New Fellows will be expected to communicate with Segal Coaches per an agreement between paired Segal Fellow and Segal Coaches.
-This will include, but is not limited to, in-person meetings, emails, and phone calls.

-Segal Fellows are expected to be Ambassadors for the Segal Program upon completion of the Citizen Leader Summer Experiences and assist with future recruitment.
+- Segal Fellows must: - o Complete a survey about their citizen leader summer experience. - Prepare a presentation on their experience for members of the Segal Network and others in the Brandeis community in the fall. - $\circ$ Attend ~2-3 debrief sessions with the other Segal Fellows and Segal Program Staff during the 2024-25 school year (mostly fall semester). - > Students going abroad immediately after the citizen leader summer must make acceptable alternative arrangements with the Segal Program Staff in advance and fulfill the above requirements as possible (virtually, etc.). - Segal Fellows must commit to being an active lifelong member of the Segal Network after their citizen leadership Summer Internship by attending as many meetings and events as possible, as well as engaging in activities that further Segal Program goals and individual citizen leadership development.
+This includes our Segal Fellow Retreat, which is held approximately every other year, most recently in October or November. - ➤ Segal Fellows will be paired with individual Segal Advisors (mentors) to assist in their career and Citizen Leadership development and provide additional support during the year after their internship.
+New Fellows will be expected to communicate with Segal Advisors per an agreement between paired Segal Fellow and Segal Advisors.
+This will include, but is not limited to, in-person meetings, emails, and phone calls. - > Segal Fellows are expected to be Ambassadors for the Segal Program upon completion of the Citizen Leader Summer Experiences and assist with future recruitment.